 Focus on making searchers happy by creating content that is:

-For that, you'll need a primary keyword.
+For that, you'll need a primary or target keyword.
 If you haven't already, read our keyword research guide to discover how to determine yours.

 Create Relevant Content

 In Google’s guide to how search works, we learn search helps people ‘find the most relevant, useful results.’

 Relevance isn't just exact keyword match.
 Relevance means matching your content with search intent.
 Consider how your page content falls into the buyer's journey and the searchers' intent.
 Understand what your user is looking for when searching a particular query and accessing your page.
 Failure to give searchers what they want, and your chances of a high ranking drop to zero.